 KARAOKE Hosted by karaoke fanatic Dr. Fred and featuring a large assortment of pop, rock, indie and more.
 Every Thursday!

-The conference will feature media experts from Google, MailChimp, Buffer and Moz.
+The conference will feature media and marketing brand experts.

 Attend an information session and tour the school.
 Programs are for ages 2–4.

 Knitters of all levels are welcome.

 The Athens Area Humane Society presents a yappy hour on the patio terrace.
 Meet adoptable dogs looking for furever homes.
 Well-behaved dogs are welcome as long as they're kept on a leash.
 Live music by The Lucky Jones.

 Get a head start of celebrating Athens Twilight.